CaptainSapphire/PH-s-Blog/_posts/2025-01-10-a-year-ago-today.md

 # A year ago today: 2024 & 2025
 For Christmas of 2023, I was gifted a notebook.
 I decided to use it for keeping track of the things in my brain.
 For 2025, I'm repurposing the notebook for journaling, and so I removed the old pages. <br><br>
 A year ago today, I listed all my homework and responsibilities.
 What can we learn from taking a look at them?
+(They are at the bottom of the post for reference throughout).

 ## First level
 On the front side, we have my homework, yay! <br>